jsambrook/common-sense/_posts/2023-10-04-guilt-is-naked.md

 I cringed when this message appeared in the group chat the other day:

-*I don’t have the heart to tell Joe that we haven’t used PC-Lint since we licensed it a year ago and now we need to renew the license!*
+*I don’t have the heart to tell [Executive] that we haven’t used [Expensive Tool] since we licensed it a year ago and now we need to renew the license!*

 My colleague was clearly feeling a little bit guilty and responsible for this situation.
 No doubt you've seen similar situations in your